nicklormanhall/assessment-week2-cookieclicker/README.md

 It's known as an "idling game" or "incremental game": You run a cookie shop.
 Every second you produce some number of cookies.
 Clicking the master cookie gets you you more cookies, too.
 You can spend your cookies on upgrades to your Cookie factory to increase the number of cookies you have per click.

-I made some intial design and layout sketches, using figma so allow me to make a basic plan on what I wanted each sheet to include.
+I made some initial design and layout sketches, using figma so allow me to make a basic plan on what I wanted each sheet to include.

 "Build a Cookie Clicker Game" week 2 assessment